 (*) Prices are shown in US dollars

 You will find the product price range varies from one company to another.
 It has little to do with the quality but more about the functionality and flexibility of the product.
-Bellman & Symfon and Silent Calls tend to have a higher price than most of the other brand.
-Some companies offer a wide range of compatible products and their prices tend to be more.
+Bellman & Symfon and Silent Calls tend to have a higher price than most of the other brands.
+Some companies offer a wide range of compatible products, and their prices tend to be more.
 Stand-alone products tend to have a cheaper cost.